 What is the impact and where does it occur?
 What Management Approach is the organization's involvement in the impact?
-For the year 2020, there was no substantisted The common publics its best mustines and For the year 2020, there was no substantiated · · · · · · · · · · · · · · · · · · · complaint against the health and safety of Vitarich's products.
-Since there was no substantiated complaint, the company was not exposed to any legal services to ensure their health and safety. and/or unnecessary financial risks in 2020.
-Likewise, as a matter of policy and practice, the company verifies a product complaint What are the Risk/s Identified? immediately upon receipt of such complaint.
-Once a complaint has been verified/substantiated Failure to timely address a customer complaint may to be valid, Vitarich takes the appropriate lead to the shift of customers to the competitors and measure/s to address the complaint.

-bad public perception on the company's products.
+For the year 2020, there was no substantiated The company applies its best practices and complaint against the health and safety of Vitarich's products.
+Since there was no substantiated improve, and actually improves its products and , Likewise, as a matter of policy and practice, the company verifies a product complaint What are the Risk/s Identified? immediately upon receipt of such complaint.
+Once a complaint has been verified/substantiated Failure to timely address a customer complaint may lead to the shift of customers to the competitors and bad public perception on the company's products.
 This, in turn, may result in decrease in revenue.